James Outman Preview, Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.9 K/9, which ranks 13th in the league.
+- The Padres pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.90).
+- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.93).

-- The Padres allow the sixth-fewest home runs in baseball (157 total, 1.1 per game).
+- The Padres give up the seventh-fewest home runs in baseball (159 total, 1.1 per game).

-- The righty's last time out came on Wednesday against the Philadelphia Phillies, when he went 6 2/3 scoreless innings while allowing two hits.
+- The right-hander's most recent time out came on Wednesday against the Philadelphia Phillies, when he threw four innings, surrendering three earned runs while allowing seven hits.

-- The 26-year-old has an ERA of 2.19, with 9.2 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .230 batting average against him.
+- In 20 games this season, the 32-year-old has put up a 2.99 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .221 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.